Avalon Hill's Advanced Civilization: Gameplay

-Once your civilization accumulates enough commodities, you can trade them with your opponents in order to corner the market on a particular commodity and increase its value.
+Once the players' civilization accumulates enough commodities, they can trade them with their opponents in order to corner the market on a particular commodity and increase its value.
 By creating sets of two or more of the same commodity, the value of the commodity increases since the set is worth the imprinted number (1 to 9) times the square of the number of cards the set consists of.
-To trade, you offer your opponents three (or more) of your commodity cards in exchange for three (or more) of theirs.
-You must trade the same number of cards.
+To trade, the player offers someone three (or more) of their commodity cards in exchange for three (or more) of theirs.
+The player must trade the same number of cards.
 Notably, only two of the trade cards need to be true for a valid trade to take place, which often discourages trading more than three cards.

-Once you collect enough commodities, you can spend them to purchase tools, which range from pottery or astronomy to democracy or monotheism.
+Once the player collects enough commodities, they can spend them to purchase tools, which range from pottery or astronomy to democracy or monotheism.
 By acquiring these tools, players' civilizations gain victory points.
 The tools also give each civilization particular advantages during the gameplay.
 Tools are divided into categories such as Science, Craft, and Civics.
-Purchasing a tool of one category normally entitles you to a discount to further purchases in that category and often also entitles you to a discount to the purchase of specific tools.
+Purchasing a tool of one category normally entitles the player to a discount to further purchases in that category and often also entitles the player to a discount to the purchase of specific tools.
 Some tools have prerequisites for purchase.

-By collecting useful tools and maintaining as many cities as possible on the board, your civilization advances through the ages.
-At the end of each turn, civilizations with enough cities and enough tools in appropriate categories are allowed to advance along the game's turn track, the Archaeological Succession Table (AST).
+By collecting useful tools and maintaining as many cities as possible on the board, the players' civilization advances through the ages.
+At the end of each turn, civilizations with enough cities and tools in the appropriate categories are allowed to advance along the turn track, the Archaeological Succession Table (AST).
 Different civilizations have slightly different entry requirements to the spaces on the AST.
 A civilization unfortunate enough to end the turn with no cities at all will go backwards on the AST.
 Once one or more players have reached the end of the AST (for which 2000 victory points and 5 cities are needed), the game ends and the winner is decided based on a calculation of victory points.
 The majority of victory points come from purchase of tools and progress along the AST.
 Cities and stock at the end of the game provide a minor boost to victory points, sometimes sufficient to decide a close-fought game.